Essential Components of Financial Statements

 • Assets:

 An asset can be tangible or intangible and is often owned or controlled with the belief that it would provide some future benefit and can be tangible or intangible.
-While the former includes current assets and fixed assets, the latter refers to rights and other non-physical resources that provide value to the business.
+While the former includes current and fixed assets, the latter refers to rights and other non-physical resources that provide value to the business.
 Current assets consist of inventory, accounts receivables, and other short-term investments.
 Fixed assets could be buildings, equipment, and other physical resources.
 Intangible assets usually include goodwill, copyright, trademarks, and patents.

 • Liabilities: